turnerbenjamin/mb230_productivity_and_workspaces/1. workspaces/1_intro_to_agent_experience_profiles.md

 6. Optionally, enter a short description
 7. Click create

-Once the record is saved we need to add ourselves to the profile.
-We can only belong to one profile at a time:
+To test the profile, you will need to add yourself to it.
+You can only belong to one profile at a time:

 1. Find the profile you are currently associated with, e.g. Customer Service Trial Profile